kiraoyd/Almost-Died-Today/JOURNAL.md

 postgres connects to it's Docker container and runs great.
 Whoops, forgot to write the layers.rs file, I'm pulling this one direct from the class project repo.
 Also forgot to pub mod all the new files inside of lib.rs.

-Oh year you know what might help, making a .env on this machine haaaaaa: ```cp .env.example .env``` Ok guess I forgot where I was, and I haven't built my DB schema or migrations yet, so time to do that.
+Oh yea you know what also might help, making a .env on this machine haaaaaa: ```cp .env.example .env```

+Ok guess I forgot where I was, and I haven't built my DB schema or migrations yet, so time to do that.
 But the good news is the server itself appears to be set up correctly!

 But real quick first, I'm going to refactor things like Casey showed us in class yesterday.

 That's set up, now on to flush out the models directory with my db structs, and make my actual schema in migrations.
 I'm going to reference the NASA API's sample query data to determine what information exactly I'd like to store in my sites DB for use.

-Yeuch, looking at raw JSON sure is a pain.
+Yeuck, looking at raw JSON sure is a pain, looks like it's time for a....

-Oh side quest: I need to make the error.rs file now too.
+...SIDEQUEST!!!!
+I need to make the error.rs file, so lets get that done to distract me from the hell that is this NASA API response I so naiively chose.

-So parsin the API response JSON is fun, I decided to build a NASAAPI.md file just to keep track of the JSON format for a query rsponse to NeoW's
+Ok back at it.
+Parsing the API response JSON is fun, I decided to build a NASAAPI.md file just to keep track of the JSON format for a query rsponse to NeoW's.
+Feel free to ogle  at it.

-That way I could keep track of how to GET to the data in that response in my own queries.
+Now I can keep track of how to GET to the data in that response in my own queries.
-Now I need to decide what bits I actually want to use on my site and keep in my database.
+I need to decide what bits I actually want to use on my site and keep in my database.
 I think I'll want all the diameter/size data, to be able to display.
-I'll want the asteroid name (which looks like I need to query ANOTHER api to get), itss is_hazardous indication, the close approach datetime, the relative velcocity, miss distance, and orbiting body
+I'll want the asteroid name (which looks like I need to query ANOTHER api to get), its is_hazardous indication, the close approach datetime, the relative velcocity, miss distance, and orbiting body

 Looks like orbiting body can only be earth, mars or venus so I will make a Planet enum to hold these and add to it if I find any other planets in the resposnes.
-All numerical data is represented by floats, so I'll type them as f64's For the date and datetime I'll use chrono's NaiveDate and NaiveDateTime types (thanks chatGPT)
+All numerical data is represented by floats, so I'll type them as f64's.
+For the date and datetime I'll use chrono's NaiveDate and NaiveDateTime types (thanks chatGPT).

-I want the id to be of type ASteroidId, so I'm using the macro Casey showed us in class to handle templating out the struct for an ID type and it's impls.
+I want the id to be of type AsteroidId, so I'm using the macro Casey showed us in class to handle templating out the struct for an ID type and it's impls.

 Ok now to add some migrations.
 First thing I had to stop and think about is: in my rust struct for an asteroid, I'm packaging up all the diamter info into a seperate struct, do I need to reflect this in the DB table columns in some way?
 The conclusion I have drawn is, no. I don't.
 I'll just have a column for each and when I create a new rust struct in a route, handle popualting the struct feild from the table there.

 Great, I have a table add and a seed for that table (with only one row but oh well good enough for now) up and running!
 Verified in teh DB tool in intellij.
 Now I am going to try to build my backend again, and test the basics I built there.

 Ok forgot to pub mod the error and to change the import for app.

 Yes! we are listening!
 Now on to writing the integration test to hit the test_db route.
 But I'll have to stop and do that next as my next class is starting.